tesfy/tesfy/README.md

 ```

 ### Initialization
 Import and instantiate it with a datafile.
 A datafile is a `json` that defines the experiments and features avaliable.
+Ideally this file should be hosted somewhere outside your application (for example in [S3](https://aws.amazon.com/s3/)), so it could be fetched during boostrap or every certain time.
+This will allow you to make changes to the file without deploying the application.

 ```ts
 import Testfy from 'testfy';